||This Policy replaces the previous version of the UTS Web Policy (COU/98/95) and the UTS Code of Conduct for Web Publishing (COU/99/27(4).21)

 4.4 UTS Web Standards refers to the agreed standards that will be used to ensure the practices associated with the publication and management of information on the UTSWeb are undertaken in a consistent and standardised way to enable compliance with legal requirements and UTS policies.
 The standards will be used as a single reference point to check compliance.

-4.5 UTS Web Standards Coordinator refers to the University staff member appointed by the University's Registrar to undertake the coordination responsibilities for agreed UTS Web Standards.
+4.5 UTS Web Standards Coordinator refers to the University staff member appointed by the Director, Governance Support Unit to undertake the coordination responsibilities for agreed UTS Web Standards.

 5. Policy provisions